American consumers are swimming in sea of products. Any need, want or whim can be met with a quick trip to the mall or click of a keyboard.

 Why pay several times more than you need to for a pantry staple?
 Stick with traditional rice — it’s incredibly simple to prepare.
 And if you have an electric steamer, you can set it and forget it.

 17. Paper towels

 Let’s assume you buy paper towels for the bargain price of $1 per roll.
-If you use two rolls a week — not unrealistic — you’ll spend $110 a year on something that’s just thrown away.
+If you use two rolls a week — not unrealistic — you’ll spend more than $100 a year on something that’s just thrown away.

 What’s a practical alternative?
 Hand towels.
 Change them often, wash with bleach and voila!
 You’ve done a solid for your budget and the environment.

 18. Mass-produced souvenirs

 When I was a kid, my parents planned elaborate two-week-long vacations each year.
 By age 12, I had a box full of refrigerator magnets, keychains and little metal nameplates.
 Although these items felt meaningful at the time, I seldom thought about them once the vacation was over.

 Instead of loading up on tchotchkes when you travel, invest in new experiences.

 Indulge in the local cuisine, plan outdoor adventures and connect with the people who make the place special.
 The best souvenir is returning home happily exhausted with a suitcase full of wonderful memories.